MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

 The following prerequisites must be met:

-- In the source organization, if unified routing ruleset refers to custom entities, attributes, relationships, option sets or lookup values, then ensure that they exist in the target organization before you proceed with the migration.
+- In the source organization, if a ruleset refers to custom entities, attributes, relationships, option sets or lookup values, then ensure that they exist in the target organization before you proceed with the migration.
-- Ensure that the user who performs the migration has the required privileges on the following unified routing-related entities in the source and target organizations:
+- Ensure that the user who performs the migration has the required privileges on the following entities in the source and target organizations:
   - Characteristic (characteristic)
   - Rating Model (ratingmodel)
   - Rating Value (ratingvalue)